popul/dappy-remote-certificate-store/README.md

+This article is the first part of a two article series on the DNS, the public web PKI and dappy.
+It is the result of more than two years of research and exchange with engineers and researchers in cybersecurity and web technologies.

+We will first describe the typology and properties of the web public key infrastructure, its relations with the Domain Name System and come up with a design proposition that aims at solving many issues.

 # Use Dappy as remote trusted certificate store

 Today, managing certificates is a pain for many companies.
 When exposing a B2B portal, online SaaS or APIs are exposed to many security and downtime risks coming from corrupted or expired certificates.
 When a company discovers a security breach such as a [Man-In-The-Middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), it is often too late.
 All of these certificate issues reduce partner and client trust in you.